Edgar Hilsenrath: Biography

 Hilsenrath calls things by their proper names and portrays life first and foremost as physical existence, of whose details the reader is constantly made aware: birth, nursing, feeding, sex, and excretion accompanied by feelings of pleasure and pain.
 The rhetoric of politicians and political theory are shown to be the schemes of beings ultimately dependent on these bodily processes and subject to physical desires.
 Hilsenrath's very approach is a protest against disrespect toward the mortal body, against the tyranny of the mind over matter.

 Works

 Night described life and survival in a Jewish ghetto in Romania.
 In the novel The Nazi and the Barber, published in 1971 in the U.S., a German SS mass murderer, who later assumes a Jewish identity and escapes to Israel, describes the atrocities he committed.

 Awards

 Hilsenrath received many prizes for his works.
-For his novel The Story of the Last Thought on the Armenian genocide, Hilsenrath received the State Award in Literature of the Republic of Armenia from its president.
+For his novel The Story of the Last Thought on the Armenian genocide, Hilsenrath received the State Award in Literature of Armenia from its president.